 I Am Deeply Loved by God

-I love the way our passage from Ephesians says that all believers should understand the love of God, but then almost immediately admits it’s too great to even be able to understand fully.
-Oh friends, if we could even begin to grasp how deeply loved we are, I believe it would change everything about us.
+I love the way our passage says all believers should understand the love of God, but then almost immediately admits it’s too great to understand fully.
+If we could even begin to grasp how deeply loved by God we are, I believe it would change everything about us.

 Psalm 86:15 – But You, oh Lord, are a God of compassion and mercy, slow to get angry and filled with unfailing love and faithfulness.